clbarnes/iep-2018/slides/cleft_analysis/asymmetry.md

-# Does synaptic area rectify contact number asymmetry?
+# Analysing asymmetry

+- If one cell type sends fewer synapses, does it send larger synapses?
+- If one side has more synapses, does the other have larger synapses?

 notes:

-- While some trends are visible in the contact number data in terms of weakly and strongly connected partners, there are still left/right disparities
-    - developmental reasons?
-        - e.g. space available
-        - probabilistic branching
-    - is normalisation a function of the hardware of the circuit, or does it occur in the cells?

-Test:

-- If one side forms more synapses, does the other side form bigger synapses?
+One of the most tractable questions to answer here is whether synapse count asymmetry is rectified by synaptic contact area.

+We can look at this between cell types in the same microcircuit, and between contralateral pairs of the same cell types.